Vladikamira/pihole-parental-control/README.md

    - Once the configured limit (e.g., 2 hours) is reached, the service instructs Pi-hole to **block** those domains for that specific client.
    - At midnight, the counter resets, and domains are unblocked automatically.

+> [!IMPORTANT]
+> **Disclaimer**: Since this application works based on counting DNS requests, measurements may not be perfectly accurate.
+Factors like DNS caching, background activity, or pre-fetching can affect the results.

 ```mermaid
 graph LR
     Client("Client Device<br>(e.g. Apple TV)") -- "DNS Queries" --> PiHole("Pi-hole v6")